-Our content is scannable, concise and easy to absorb.
-It meets WCAG 2.1 accessibility standards and follows inclusive content design guidance detailed in Content Design London’s Readability Guidelines wiki.
+Content we create meets WCAG 2.1 accessibility standards and is informed by the inclusive content design guidance detailed in Content Design London’s Readability Guidelines wiki.

-We research user needs and figure out how best to present the required information to your users.
-It could be online service content, user interface microcopy, an informational page or an error message.
+We research user needs and figure out how best to present required information to your users.
+It could be detailed service content, interactional microcopy, an informational page or an error message.
 Or it could be a tool, like a mortgage calculator.

 Answer the public

 Page content (informational)